 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where koutekite typically forms.
+Look in hydrothermal veins country, the host setting where koutekite typically forms.
 If you start seeing domeykite, algodonite, native arsenic in float, you are in the right ground.
 Field specimens usually show a massive, anhedral grains habit, so train your eye for that shape before scanning the outcrop.